 Books On Yoga

 The most well known ancient yoga text is Patanjali’s Yoga Sutras.
 Before that, there were many books that mentioned yoga concepts.
 Like the Bhagavad Gita.
 Did not expect this, did you?
 Yes, Bhagavad Gita is one of the ancient texts that talks about yoga.
 If you go further ahead, there are the Upanishads and the most ancient Rig Veda.
 Yes, yoga is that old.
 Wait, or maybe even older.
-The seals of Indus Valley Civilization features people in yoga asanas.
+The seals of the Indus Valley Civilization feature people in yoga asanas.
 That might be the earliest manifestation of yoga in a put-down format even if it is not writing on a page.

 Beautiful, isn’t it to know that what we practice in our homes, parks, yoga studios is something born ages ago?
 There are a vast number of books written on yoga since the Indus Valley times, and you can be sure of finding answers to your queries in any one of these books.

 Yoga is complex and varied and takes time to understand.
-So, going through a couple of books is necessary to comprehend the concepts and contemplate on it.
+So, going through a couple of books is necessary to comprehend the concepts and contemplate on them.
 Following are some books that will help you get started.
 Have a look.

 The Best Yoga Books